k3karthic/ansible__busy-behind-nat/README.md

 The following sample configuration files are provided in the `resources` directory,
 1. *BUSY.ovpn*: configuration for the BUSY server running [OpenVPN Community](https://openvpn.net/community/).
-2. *BUSYMobile1.ovpn*: configuration for the phone running BUSY App and [OpenVPN](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en&gl=US).
+2. *BUSYMobile1.ovpn*: configuration for the phone running BUSY mobile app and [OpenVPN](https://play.google.com/store/apps/details?id=de.blinkt.openvpn&hl=en&gl=US).

 Replace the hostname of the OpenVPN server.
 Change the virtual IP (172.23.0.X) if required.